GLOBAL MARKETS-Stocks slip on worries about economic growth, Europe

 By Leah Schnurr

-NEW YORK, July 9 Stocks on major world markets fell on Monday as investors fretted about disappointing economic data in Asia, while EU finance ministers met again to grapple with the euro zone's debt crisis.
+NEW YORK, July 9 Stocks on major world markets fell for a fourth day on Monday as investors fretted about disappointing economic data in Asia and parts of Europe, while EU finance ministers met again to grapple with the euro zone's debt crisis.

-Wall Street stocks ended the day modestly lower as investors were also bracing for the start of the corporate earnings reporting season for the second quarter, with Alcoa reporting results late Monday.
+Wall Street stocks were lower as investors were also bracing for the start of the second quarter corporate earnings reporting season, with Alcoa due to report results late Monday.

 Weaker-than-expected Chinese inflation data and a record fall in Japan's machinery goods orders added on to last Friday's dismal U.S. jobs report and raised concerns the global economy is hitting a soft patch.